ribru17/ts_query_ls/README.md

 ### Formatter

-The language server can be used as a standalone formatter by passing the `format` argument, e.g. `ts_query_ls format ./queries --mode write`.
-The command can accept multiple directories to format, and must be passed a "mode" of either `write` or `check`.
-The mode determines whether the files will be overwritten or just checked for proper formatting.
+The language server can be used as a standalone formatter by passing the `format` argument, e.g. `ts_query_ls format ./queries`.
+The command can accept multiple directories to format.
+It can also run in "check" mode by passing the `--check` (`-c`) flag, which will only validate formatting without writing to the files.

 ```sh
 # use this command for the full documentation